-This Vegan Chocolate Frosting is rich and creamy and a perfect dairy-free frosting for your cakes, cupcakes, and other desserts.
+The best Vegan Chocolate Frosting recipes are rich and creamy and a perfect dairy-free frosting for your cakes, cupcakes, and other desserts.
 Vegan frosting recipes are easy to make and so worth it!
 See my easy-to-follow tips for making this vegan buttercream frosting or how to make it with coconut oil.
 See my tips for how to make this frosting sugar free for a perfect keto icing glaze.
-Add this silky vegan icing to your favorite chocolate cake recipe!
+Add this silky vegan icing recipe to your favorite chocolate cake recipe!

 Your sweet tooth doesn’t have to go away just because you’ve take on a vegan diet!
 In fact, you can make your favorite chocolate cake recipes even better, if you ask me!
 For example, this dairy-free frosting is better than anything you can buy in a tub at the store!